WHAT IS FOURTH WALL FOLKESTONE?

 – Fourth Wall is a conduit between our community and the healthcare system.

-– Creative processes, and gentle disruptive activism, are used as tools to solve problems and create change.
+– Creative processes, and gentle activism, are used as tools to solve problems and create change.

 – People with lived experience are empowered to use their voice to influence systemic change resulting in a person centred approach to healthcare.